abhinavs/addy/README.md

 **Built with ❤️ by [@abhinavs](https://github.com/abhinavs) for system administrators who believe user management shouldn't be painful.**

-*Inspired by the elegance of Yahoo's yinst package manager - because managing people should be as simple as managing packages.*
+*Inspired by the elegance of Yahoo's yinst package manager - because granting server access should be as simple as installing packages.*